reblisbiver/competition/replit.md

 - **experiment/scripts/backend_interaction.js** - AJAX communication between frontend and backend
 - **experiment/sequences/static/** - Static reward schedules (PHP arrays)
 - **experiment/sequences/dynamic/** - Dynamic reward schedules (Python scripts)
-- **experiment/scripts/results/** - Directory where experiment data is saved as CSV files

 ### Data Storage
 - Data files (CSV and JSON) are stored in `data/` and `data_unfiltered/` directories
-- New experiment results are written to `experiment/scripts/results/`
+- New experiment results are written to `results/` (outside the web root for security)
 - Results are organized by schedule type (STATIC/DYNAMIC) and schedule name
+- **Security Note**: Results are stored outside the web root to prevent direct web access to sensitive participant data

 ## How It Works